AdamGhaida/F24-CMUQ-112-TPs/README.md

 ## Repository Structure

 The repository is organized into individual folders for each student’s project.
-Each folder follows this structure:
+Each folder MIGHT follow this structure:

 ```
 /StudentName_ProjectName/
     README.md          # Description of the project
-    main.py            # Source code for the project (doesn't necessarily need to be called main.py)
-    /assets/           # Images, videos, or other media related to the project
-    demo.mp4           # (Optional) Demo video of the project
+    assets/            # If needed, assets go here as well.
+    code files         # Project files go here
 ```

 Example: